jolson615/tech-exchange-2021/u2-python-unit-testing/lab-4-test-writing-lab/README.md

 * Edit the scientific_notation function in order to pass all tests

 ### Function 9: Getting Numbers from the User
 * The get_numbers function should ask the user to input two different numbers and return those numbers as a list of numbers, which can be input into one of the previously-defined functions.
-Right now it's not working properly with the otehr functions.
+Right now it's not working properly with the other functions.
 Write unit tests to check the accuracy of the get_numbers function
 * Write unit tests to check that a type error is raised when the input type is incorrect
 * Edit the get_numbers function in order to pass all tests

 ### Function 10: Getting Numbers from the User
 * The get_numbers function should ask the user to input two different numbers and return those numbers as a list of numbers, which can be input into one of the previously-defined functions.
-Right now it's not working properly with the otehr functions.
+Right now it's not working properly with the other functions.
 Write unit tests to check the accuracy of the get_numbers function
 * Write unit tests to check that a type error is raised when the input type is incorrect
 * Edit the get_numbers function in order to pass all tests